Armour of the Kelly gang: Manufacturing the armour

 The Hobart Mercury reported that Glenrowan district blacksmith Joe Grigg had made the armour from parts of ploughs and harvesting machines while watched by Ned and Dan Kelly.
 Ned paid for Grigg's work in gold sovereigns.
-Grigg immediately told the authorities about it and was told to keep the cash as he had earned it honestly.
-This information did not become known until Grigg's death in 1934 as authorities apparently did not want details known to the public and, apart from its mention in Grigg's 1934 obituary, the story remained relatively unknown.
+Grigg immediately told the authorities about it and was told to keep the cash, as he had earned it honestly.
+This information did not become known until Grigg's death in 1934, as authorities apparently did not want details known to the public, and, apart from its mention in Grigg's 1934 obituary, the story remained relatively unknown.

-Glenrowan shootout
+Use in the Glenrowan shootout

-The Victorian Police were told about the armour three times by informants, but Hare and Sadleir both dismissed the information as "nonsense" and "an impossibility".
-None of the police realised the gang were wearing armour until Ned fell.
-In the mist and dim light of dawn, the size and shape of his armour made a number of policemen even question whether he was human, and his apparent invulnerability caused onlookers to react with "superstitious awe".
+During Kelly's last stand, in the mist and dim light of dawn, the size and outline of his armour made a number of policemen question whether he was even human, and his apparent invulnerability caused onlookers to react with "superstitious awe".
+Journalists at the scene described him as "a strange apparition" and "a fiend with a charmed life".
 Constable Arthur, the first policeman to encounter Kelly, recalled that he was initially "completely astonished, and could not understand what the object [he] was firing at was"; as the shootout continued he thought Kelly was a "huge blackfellow wrapped in a blanket".
-A civilian volunteer, Dowsett, cried out that it was the Devil, to which Ned Kelly replied, "No, it must be the bunyip".
-Constable Gascoigne, who recognised Ned's voice, told Superintendent Sadleir he had "fired at him point blank and hit him straight in the body.
-But there is no use firing at Ned Kelly; he can't be hurt".
-Although aware of the information supplied by the informant prior to the siege, Sadleir later wrote that even after Gascoigne's comment "no thought of armour" had occurred to him.
+After firing five point-blank shots at the advancing figure, civilian volunteer Dowsett cried out that it was the Devil, to which Constable Kelly (no relation to Ned Kelly) replied, "No, it must be the bunyip".